 - Lost or stolen debit cards need to be reported within two business days, during which you are only legally liable for up to $50 for any fraudulent charges.
 From two to 60 days, your liability could be up to $500.

 Do you have a backup source of payment or cash?
-If so, you can continue with your trip as normal, and skip to no. 4.
+If so, you can continue with your trip as normal, and skip to the section “What to do upon your return.”
 If not, read on.

 Major card issuers’ policies on lost, stolen credit cards